Texas's 32nd congressional district

 Texas's 32nd congressional district of the United States House of Representatives serves a suburban area of northeastern Dallas County and a sliver of Collin and Denton counties.
 The district was created after the 2000 United States census, when Texas went from 30 seats to 32 seats.
 It was then modified in 2011 after the 2010 census.
-The current representative is Democrat Colin Allred.
+The current representative is Democrat Julie Johnson.

-Among other communities, the district includes part of the North Dallas neighborhood of Preston Hollow, which has been the home of George W. Bush since the end of his presidency.
+Prior to 2022 redistricting, the district included part of the North Dallas neighborhood of Preston Hollow, which has been the home of George W. Bush since the end of his presidency.
 While it previously contained much of the Western Dallas County area, including Irving, since the 2011–2012 redistricting cycle, the district now covers mostly the Northern and Eastern Dallas County areas, and a small portion of Collin County.

 In 2018, civil rights attorney and former NFL player Colin Allred won a heavily contested primary for the Democratic nomination, and defeated Republican incumbent Pete Sessions in the November 6 election.
 The district, like most suburban districts in Texas, had long been considered solidly Republican.
-However, it is now considered more of a swing district as a result of changing demographics, along with antipathy towards former President Donald Trump in suburban areas.
+However, its pre-2022 configuration was considered more of a swing district as a result of changing demographics, along with antipathy towards former President Donald Trump in suburban areas.
+After 2022, the district was reconfigured to be solidly Democratic to protect Republicans in adjacent districts, re-electing Allred with over 60% of the vote.